knative/docs/docs/install/operator/configuring-eventing-cr.md

 always includes 3 minor releases.
 For example, if the version of Knative operator is 0.16.x, the earliest version of Knative Eventing is 0.14.0, as available in this operator.

+If there has been Knative Eventing already installed by the operator, applying the `KnativeEventing` CR with a different `spec.version` means upgrading or downgrading the Knative Eventing.
+However, Knative operator only allows version migration from the existing version to the adjacent minor releases.
+For example, if the existing Knative Eventing is in 0.14.x, you can only upgrade to 0.15.x.

 ## Eventing Configuration by ConfigMap

 The Knative Eventing operator CR is configured the same way as the Knative Serving operator CR.
 Because the operator manages